 A court has the power to determine if a spouse has dissipated any property.
 Broadly speaking, dissipation means that one party spent marital assets on purposes “unrelated to the marriage.”
 The most obvious example of dissipation is when one party spends marital assets on a new girlfriend or boyfriend.
 However, the concept of dissipation is much broader and is designed to protect the innocent spouse from the wasteful spending of the other spouse.

 What is non-marital property?
 It is property (a) acquired by gift or inheritance, (b) acquired in exchange for property obtained before the marriage by gift or inheritance, (c) acquired after a judgment for legal separation, (d) excluded by valid agreement of the parties, (e) acquired before the marriage, (f) acquired by judgment from one party to the other.
 The increase in value of these properties is also non-marital, although contributions of marital assets must be reimbursed.

 In addition, non-marital property can be converted into marital property.
 For example, a home acquired by one spouse before marriage is generally non-marital.
 However, that status can be changed to marital property if the spouse later puts the title under both spouses’ names.
 Property division issues may be settled through Chicago divorce mediation.
 A Cook County divorce attorney can help you explore alternatives to a court-determined division of property.

 Do you need a Cook County divorce attorney to help with your division of property matters?

-Contact the Chicago divorce attorneys of M. Scott Gordon & Associates online or call our Chicago office at 847.329.0101 or our Skokie office at 312.360.0250 today.
-We serve Chicago, Evanston, Skokie, Northbrook, Niles, Glenview and the Cook County area.
+Contact the Chicago divorce attorneys of Gordon & Perlut, LLC online or call our Chicago office at 847.329.0101 or our Skokie office at 312.360.0250 today.
+We serve Chicago, Evanston, Skokie, Northbrook, Niles, Glenview, and the Cook County area.